Barden0/Email-Splicer/README.md

 # Email-Splicer
-An email slicer with Python.
+An email slicer built with Python.
+It splits the email into its username and domain name.